jbchandwani/git-demo/README.md

 ## Website contents

-Here ar ethe fiels in website
+Here are the files in my website

 README.md
 index.html